Catemaco: History

-In the early pre Hispanic period, the area was dominated by the Olmecs, but the name is derived from Nahuatl, meaning “place of the burned houses.”
+In the early pre Hispanic period, the area was dominated by the Olmecs, but the name is derived from Nahuatl, meaning "place of the burned houses".
 This name is probably in reference to an eruption of the San Martin Volcano.
 However, the assumed meaning “place of the burned houses” is grammatically impossible per Nahuatl.
 Consider Alexis Wimmer’s basic form ācaltēma to mean ‘load (something) into a boat’ to produce a derived but unattested form *[a]ca[l]tema[h]co ‘at the place where boats are loaded’.
 Another but less likely idea is that Catemaco is from Nahuatl cal-temactli ‘a house/houses that is/are given to someone’.
 Caltemaco would then be the nonactive form of the verb.

 From the 16th century, the area was part of the province of Santiago Tuxtla, which became a municipality after Independence.
 The city itself was founded in 1774.
-In 1881, it officially became a town and in 1966 declared a city.
+In 1881, it officially became a town and in 1966 it was declared a city.